Ferromagnetic materials are materials that have magnetic properties similar

 When any material is placed into a magnetic field its atoms acquire an induced magnetic moment pointing in a direction opposite to that of the external field.
 The material becomes magnetic.
 This is called diamagnetism.
 The diamagnetic field produced by the material opposes the external field, but, except in superconductors, this diamagnetic field is very weak.
 If the atoms of a material have no magnetic moment of their own then diamagnetism is the only magnetic property of the material and the material is called diamagnetic.
 Copper is such a material.

-Link: Graphite is a diamagnetic material.
+External link: Graphite is a diamagnetic material.
 It is repelled by both poles of a magnet.
 (Youtube)

 In paramagnetic materials all the magnetic moments of the electrons in an atom do not completely cancel out, and each atom has a magnetic moment.
 However, in paramagnetic materials such as aluminum, neighboring atoms do not align themselves with each other in the absence of an external magnetic field.
 The magnetic fields produced by the individual atoms therefore cancel each other.
 An external magnetic field tends to align the magnetic moments in the direction of the applied field, but thermal motion tends to randomize the directions.
 The paramagnetic field produced by the aligned magnetic moments reinforces the external field, but at room temperatures it is on the average only approximately 10 times stronger than the diamagnetic field and therefore still very weak.